 Demo Duck makes videos for business.
-From animated explainers to live action product demos, our finely-tuned process has helped us craft a variety of creative and engaging videos.
+From animated explainers to branded video productions, our finely-tuned process has helped us craft a variety of creative and engaging videos.
 And in every video we’ve made for businesses over the years, there’s always been one common element.

 That’s right.
 Our clients and their business play a key role in creating effective video solutions to their unique problems.
 We literally could not do this without them.
 Their knowledge and expertise helps us build a great foundation throughout the ideation phase.
 And our review process is set up to ensure clients have a say, every step of the way.